Fraberg/spotify_to_youtubemusic/README.md

-Some API calls to transfer all your spotify's saved tracks into a youtube playlist (OAuth with Spotify API and Google API)
+Some API calls to transfer all your spotify's saved tracks into youtube music (OAuth with Spotify API and Google API)

 1. On spotify developper create an app in order to get credentials
 2. Activate Oauth for Youtube API